The 40,000ft Deal

 When weird bursts of magnetism were detected penetrating our galaxy, everyone began to take notice.
 When they were seen slicing through two small galaxies nearby, Canis Major Dwarf and Sagittarius Dwarf Elliptical, the top brass started to move.
 These were the largest magnetic force-fields ever recorded.
 Satellites were launched last year to measure any changes in the Earth’s magnetic field.
 When the results came in, they were immediately classified “top secret.”

 A narrow, violent but invisible storm of magnetic fury was silently pointed like a pencil beam towards the surface of the earth.
 And, at the moment, it was directly above Charlotte, North Carolina.
 Three dedicated satellites were orbiting about 145 miles above the earth’s surface.
-They had detected the burst first and triggered the alarm.
+They had detected the burst first.
+They triggered the alarm.

 Now, the Airbus A320 was caught in the heart of the most powerful magnetic storm the world had ever known.
 The passengers and crew were effectively glued to the sky.